 - Paying taxes

-Teach our sons how to do all of the various cleaning tasks inside of our houses.
+Teach them how to do all of the various cleaning tasks inside of our houses.

 - Help them to establish a simple cleaning routine and learn how to stick to it.

 - Doing the dishes by hand as well as with a dishwasher